As an adult with congenital heart disease (CHD) you have contact with many professional healthcare providers who need to know about your heart issues:

-If you have had a heart procedure named after a physician (Blalock-Taussig shunt, BT shunt, Fontan, tetralogy of Fallot, Mustard for example) you are considered to have complex CHD and must be seen by an adult CHD cardiologist routinely.
+If you have had a heart procedure named after a physician (Blalock-Taussig shunt, BT shunt, Fontan, tetralogy of Fallot, Mustard or Ebstein for example) you are considered to have complex CHD and must be seen by an adult CHD cardiologist routinely.
 If you are seeing a community cardiologist, ask for a referral to an adult CHD cardiologist or contact the adult CHD centre nearest you.

 The different kinds of cardiologists

 The kind of cardiologist you see depends on the type or complexity of your condition.
 If you have simple CHD, you may need less monitoring than someone who has complex CHD.
 Again, if you had heart surgery as a child or young adult, make sure you see a cardiologist specializing in adult CHD.
 Let them decide who should care for you and your heart.

 Community cardiologists (non-CHD cardiologists) mostly see people with acquired heart disease and not CHD.
 You may see a community cardiologist instead of an adult CHD cardiologist or you may see both.
 This is based on the type of heart defect you have and your overall health.

 I have a great relationship with my cardiologist.
 He has a good understanding of my condition and the path that is being followed, and the possible issues that may arise.

 It is important to know that acquired heart disease and congenital heart disease are very different.
 Recommendations for people with acquired heart disease DO NOT always apply to adults with CHD.